Priority tasks to Do on Arrival in UK

 Here, we’ve provided a summary of what we’ve found to be the most important things to do on arrival as a Ukrainian refugee in the UK, in the approximate order in which they ought to be done for maximum efficiency.
 We found being able to follow a clear checklist very useful when trying to get on top of all the admin and paperwork that needs to be sorted out in the initial days and weeks.

-• Pre-order free Vodafone SIM before arrival if possible; or on arrival, set up UK mobile number and Internet access using a cheap ‘pay as you go’ SIM for 1 or 2 months; meanwhile, apply for a free Vodafone SIM offer.
+• On arrival, see if you can get a free SIM from O2 or from a Digital Inclusion Hub to set up a UK mobile number and Internet access.
+You could also buy a cheap ‘pay as you go’ SIM for 1 or 2 months while you shop around.
 This enables you to give a UK contact number which is required for many processes.
-You can change your network provider and keep your UK mobile number by asking for a PAC code.
+You can later on change your network provider and keep your UK mobile number by asking for a PAC code.
 See SIMs and Devices.

 • Use an online Government approved benefits calculator tool like Turn2Us, to see what benefits you are entitled to, depending on your age, savings, number of children and so on.
 See Benefits.